ydsingh/alexa/guides/style/node-style-guide-for-alexa-cookbook.md

     1. ErrorHandler
 1. Include the Handlers in this order when constructing the SkillBuilder:
     1. LaunchRequestHandler
-    1. <skill specific intent handlers>
+    1. ...skill specific intent handlers...
     1. RepeatHandler (if applicable)
     1. HelpHandler
     1. ExitHandler
     1. FallbackHandler
     1. SessionEndedRequestHandler
 1. Include the suffix **Interceptor** on both request and response interceptors.

 ### Boilerplate Code